 Scientists have determined that there are cognitive, social and environmental drivers and barriers that can impact human behaviour.
 In fact, by studying the choices people make and their associated reactions, behavioural scientists can predict and explain human behaviour.
-In June ICAO hosted a panel on Behavioural Science in Aviation, as part of UN Behavioural Science Week.
+Earlier this summer ICAO hosted a panel on Behavioural Science in Aviation, as part of UN Behavioural Science Week.
 During that week, fifteen events were held by nine different UN entities to explore how behavioural science can help advance the UN Sustainable Development Goals.

 Behavioural science intersected a number of disciplines to emerge as a standalone research field about 15 years ago.
 This event welcomed three high-level experts and addressed, in particular, the use of behavioural science to promote safety, or in the area of aviation security or pilot selection, for practical application.

 Dr. Tom Reader, Associate Professor, Department of Psychological and Behavioural Science, London School of Economics, highlighted the multi-faceted nature of Behavioural Science.
 Several areas of interest, such as psychology, economics, biology, marketing or decision science are interconnected and their assessment, together with specific investigations on the environment in which a decision is made can help identify the factors forming decision-making.
 Such a combination between the external environment and the intrinsic elements leading to a decision is at the core of numerous aviation systems and processes.
 The field of application is very wide, and goes from training activities, avionics architecture, human-to-machine interfaces, cockpit or air traffic control ergonomics, to incident reporting culture, to name a few.